khamidou/khamidou.github.io/_drafts/await_in_js.markdown

 }
 {% endhighlight %}

-And it gets compiled to that:
+And it gets compiled to this:
 {% highlight javascript %}
-$.get("/login", {success: function(status) {
+$.get("/login").done(function(status) {
                                 if (status.success) {
                                     // whatever
                                 }
-                }, error: function(status) {
+                }).fail(function(status) {
                                 if (status.success) {
                                     // whatever
                                 }
-                }});
+                });
 {% endhighlight %}

-To me, it's a net win in terms of readability because I've never really liked callback.
-I feel like they're an implementation detail and I'd rather have swept under the rug.
-They're the reason why I've been reluctant to write anything more complex than toy servers with nodejs.
+To me, it's a net win in terms of readability because I've never really liked callbacks.
+They're an implementation detail and I'd rather have them swept under the rug.

 Last week I heard of [sweet.js](http://sweetjs.org/), a macro compiler for Javascript, so I decided to try to implement some sort of `await` functionality with macros.